The Wahlfeld Building

 Built by John & Anne Wahlfeld in the late 1800's

-Stella Mae's is an ode to my grandmother.
-Scott roasts 100% Columbian coffee beans on-site and there will be baked goods as well.
-There will be plenty of comfy seating both inside an out.
+Stella Mae's coffee shop is an ode to my grandmother.
+Scott roasts our coffee beans on-site and we have fresh baked goods as well.
+There is plenty of comfy seating and free WiFi.

 We hope you enjoy the charming town of Havana as much as we do!
 Visit the Historic Havana web site for a detailed list of attractions, events and history.